 It creates resistance to real solutions for animals (and the planet).
 New products in the works sometimes depend on plant-derived versions of ingredients that are associated with animal foods, like heme and casein.
 Vegans who insist, without evidence, that it’s dangerous to consume these in any amount are hindering support for these ethical alternatives to animal use.

 It’s harmful to some vegans.
-Believing that food is a cure-all for every disease known to humankind or that bad health is nothing more than the result of bad choices, can encourage vegans to ignore real health issues.
+Believing that food is a cure-all for every disease known to humankind or that bad health is nothing more than the result of bad choices can encourage vegans to ignore real health issues.
 It can convince them to decline helpful medical treatments.
-In the discussion on my Facebook page, for example, one person suggested that a vegan diet can reverse stage IV cancer.
+In a discussion on my Facebook page, for example, one person suggested that a vegan diet can reverse stage IV cancer.
 (Seriously.)
 Believing that eating whole plants guarantees adequate nutrition can (and often does if my email is any indication) cause health problems for vegans, many of whom are on their way to the world of ex-veganism.

 It’s hurtful to some vegans.
 Not everyone who eats a healthy vegan diet enjoys robust health.
 We do not have all of the answers about how to eat in order to achieve perfect health.
 We don’t know that every single ailment has a dietary cause and a dietary cure.
 Not only is it naïve to believe that we do have this information, it’s also incredibly insensitive and alienating to many of our fellow activists.

+Veganism is a principle built around issues of justice, compassion, and integrity.
+It’s hard to imagine that it is well-supported by anything less than total honesty.
 We need to advocate for animals and for good science.
 I’m convinced that this is how we will best help animals (and the people who care about them) in the long run.